TUBAF-IUZ-LiaScript/STEM-English-1/WV_1_plan.md

 [![LiaScript](https://raw.githubusercontent.com/LiaScript/LiaScript/master/badges/course.svg)](https://liascript.github.io/course/?https://github.com/TUBAF-IUZ-LiaScript/STEM-English-1/blob/main/WV_1_plan.md)

-# Implementation 1
-_
-## Background
+# WordValue as a tool for studying scientific English

-The goal is to implement the WordValue application in university courses of English for Specific Purposes.This app, primarily aimed towards users from a linguistics or language teaching background, will help students of technical subjects to visualize the text from scientific articles (written English) or from the transcript of videos (spoken English) and thus enable them to explore the vocabulary and structure of the texts.
-The digital nature of WordValue enables the easy sharing of students' findings and the integration of application into a contemporary course setting.
+> The goal is to implement the WordValue application in university courses of English for Specific Purposes.

+This application, primarily aimed towards users from a linguistics or language teaching background, will help students of technical subjects to visualize the text from:

+- scientific articles (written English) or from
+- transcripts of videos (spoken English)

+ and thus enable them to explore the vocabulary and structure of the texts.
+The digital nature of WordValue enables the easy sharing of students' findings and the integration of the application into a contemporary course setting.
-WordValue as a tool for studying scientific English

-## Brief Description

-### Goals
+## Goals of implementation

 Students use WordValue to explore current popular scientific texts of 500 - 600 words.
 Goals for the students are:

+Digital Literacy

-To become acquainted with the WordValue app
+- To become acquainted with the WordValue application
+- To become a competent user of WordValue
+- To find appropriate images

+Language practice

-To read popular scientific articles
+- To read popular scientific articles in English
+- To speak English

+Analytical skills
-To extract technical vocabulary from the articles
+- To extract technical vocabulary from the articles

-To associate technical terms with chosen images
+- To associate technical terms with chosen images

+Communication skills

-To engage in oral discussions
+- To engage in oral discussions

-To work in teams
+- To work in teams

-### Sequence for November 8

-S watch introductory videos on how to use WordValue

-S set up account

-T demonstrates with texts and tables

 ### Sequence for November 15

 1. S complete questionnaire part 1

+2. S watch introductory videos on how to use WordValue

+3. S set up account

+4. T demonstrates with texts and tables

-2. S divided into two groups, S1 and S2
+5. S divided into two groups, S1 and S2

-3. S1 receives text 1
+6. S1 receives text 1

-4. S2 receives text 2
+7. S2 receives text 2

-5. S receive table with 6000 most frequently occurring words https://www.kilgarriff.co.uk/bnc-readme.html
+8. S receive table with 6000 most frequently occurring words https://www.kilgarriff.co.uk/bnc-readme.html

-6. S use WordValue to extract10 technical terms
+9. S use WordValue to extract10 technical terms

-7. S search for images (two per term) that are associated with their terms
+10. S search for images (two per term) that are associated with their terms

-8. S work in pairs (S1 + S2) to explain associations between their images and terms
+11. S work in pairs (S1 + S2) to explain associations between their images and terms

-9. S1 indicates which image chosen by S2 is more closely connected to term
+12. S1 indicates which image chosen by S2 is more closely connected to term

-10. S2 indicates which image chosen by S1 is more closely connected to term
+13. S2 indicates which image chosen by S1 is more closely connected to term

-11. S1 reads text of S2
+14. S1 reads text of S2

-12. S2 reads text of S1
+15. S2 reads text of S1

-13. Discussion in plenum
+16. Discussion in plenum

-14. S complete questionnaire part 2
+17. S complete questionnaire part 2

 ## Instructions for Students